jaybaeta/Graziola/README.md

 Graziola
 ========

 A group of Faenza-like icons for programs not covered by Faenza.
-Currently, there are icons for two programs: Firefox Nighty (png) and Sky Rogue (png, svg).
+Currently, there are icons for two programs: Firefox Nightly (png) and Sky Rogue (png, svg).

 Credit: Joaquim Baeta